ivbrajkovic/js-chronicles/SOLID/SRP.md

 <a id="decoding"></a>
 ## 🪄 The Wizard’s Guidance: Decoding SRP

-With the **TaskManager**’s plight clear, we turn to the wisdom of the Single Responsibility Principle (SRP).
+With the **TaskManager**’s struggle clear, we turn to the wisdom of the Single Responsibility Principle (SRP).
 What exactly does it mean, and how can it guide us in untangling our code?

 At its heart, SRP tells us this: **A class should have only one reason to change.** In simpler terms, each class should focus on one responsibility—one clearly defined purpose.
 If a class is doing multiple jobs, it risks becoming a fragile, unwieldy mess.